rvion/CushyStudio/docs/CONTRIBUTOR-CLA.md

 ### Q: Why the AGPL and not the GPLV3?

-**A**: For now, `CushyStudio` is under AGPL, because I want to drive the project how I see fit.
-I plan to switch it to GPLV3 down the line once, once I'll have make enough money through donations or cloud GPU renting services to buy a home.
-I've chosen this path to protect myself, the project and ensure its sustainable growth.
-Rest assured, using `CushyStudio` for asset creation won't bind you in any restrictive way.
-I just don't want other people to re-sell `CushyStudio` as a service without my consent or .
+**A**: For now, `CushyStudio` is licensed under AGPL as I aim to guide the project towards sustainability.
+I plan to transition to GPLV3 in the future, once the project achieves a stable foundation.
+This choice is designed to safeguard the project and its dedicated community.
+Rest assured, utilizing `CushyStudio` for asset creation remains unrestricted.
+My primary intention is to prevent the unauthorized resale or commercialization of `CushyStudio` as a service.

 ### Q: Any plans for a paid version of `CushyStudio`?

 **A**: No, and that's a promise. `CushyStudio` will always be free and open source.
-While we do have plans to offer complementary services (like cloud GPU services or revenue-sharing systems), the core of `CushyStudio` will remain untouched and free for all.
+While I do have plans to offer complementary services (like cloud GPU services), the core of `CushyStudio` will remain free for all.
+Again, I simply wish to prevent unauthorized resale or commercialization of `CushyStudio` as a service.

-Let's create something amazing together! 💪🎉
+Thank you for your understanding and patience in going through this agreement.
+Together, let's make `CushyStudio` better for everyone! 💪🎉